indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Specific Performance: Specific performance is a court order to perform contractual obligations.
 This remedy is only available where the loss arising from a breach is not measurable and where monetary compensation is inadequate.

 • Rescission: A rescission is an equitable remedy that enforces the right of the aggrieved party to cancel or terminate the contract.
 Upon adjudication, the aggrieved party is not required to perform contractual obligations and may file compensation claims.
-However, both parties must restore benefits obtained from the execution of the contract thus far, if any.
+However, both parties are typically required to restore benefits obtained from the execution of the contract thus far, if any.

 A claim for breach begins in the county trial court and follows the Indiana Rule of Civil Procedure.
 The aggrieved party submits a petition at the office of the clerk, describing the breach and showing proof that the defaulter is aware of the breach.
 Generally, the court also requires the petitioner to show proof that there has been an attempt to resolve the dispute for seeking legal relief.